Carrollian and celestial spaces at infinity: Fables of the reconstruction

 Therefore the action on the hypersurfaces of $\zSpi_{d+1}$, $\zTi_{d+1}$ and $\zNi_{d+1}$ corresponds to the sections of the trivial fibrations $\zSpi_{d+1} \to \zdS_d$, $\zTi_{d+1} \to \eH^{d}$ and $\zNi_{d+1} \to \zLC_d$ defined by the restriction to $\zdS_d$, $\eH^{d}$ and $\zLC_d$ of the affine function $f : \RR^{d,1} \to \RR$ defined by $f(\x) = x^+ - \bar\eta(\bv,\x)$.

 The space of such affine functions is ($d+2$)-dimensional: parametrised by $x^+$ and $\bv \in \RR^{d,1}$.
-Clearly, $\MM_{d+1}$ only knows about $\bv$, and hence to reconstruct $\MM_{d+1}$ or, equivalently, to put the hypersurfaces in bijective correspondence with the points of $\MM_{d+1}$ we would either fix $x^+$ or else introduce an equivalence relation between hypersurfaces which are related by a constant shift in $x^+$ and take equivalence classes.
+Clearly, Minkowski spacetime only knows about $\bv$, and hence to reconstruct it or, equivalently, to put the hypersurfaces in bijective correspondence with the points of Minkowski spacetime we would either fix $x^+$ or else introduce an equivalence relation between hypersurfaces which are related by a constant shift in $x^+$ and take equivalence classes.

 We may choose a value of $x^+$ via the following geometric construction, which is analogous to the one in \cite{Kozameh:1983yu}.
 An alternate construction is presented in Appendix~\ref{sec:another-choice-section}.
-In a nutshell, we will draw a generalised lightcone $\gLC_p \subset \EE^{d+1,2}$ at every point $p \in \MM_{d+1} \subset \EE^{d+1,2}$ and then study its intersection with $\zTi$, $\zSpi$ and $\zNi$.
-In this way we can associate with every point $p \in \MM_{d+1}$ a hypersurface in $\zTi$, $\zSpi$ and $\zNi$ and reconstruct $\MM_{d+1}$ as the parameter space of such hypersurfaces.
+In a nutshell, we will draw a generalised lightcone $\gLC_p \subset \EE^{d+1,2}$ at every point $p \in \MM \subset \EE^{d+1,2}$ and then study its intersection with $\zTi$, $\zSpi$ and $\zNi$.
+In this way we can associate with every point $p \in \MM$ a hypersurface in $\zTi$, $\zSpi$ and $\zNi$ and reconstruct $\MM$ (and hence Minkowski spacetime) as the parameter space of such hypersurfaces.
 This is analogous to the identification in \cite{Kozameh:1983yu} of lightcone cuts in $\scri^+$ with its intersections with the lightcone at a point in Minkowski spacetime.

-Choose a point $p = (\bv,-\tfrac12 \bar\eta(\bv,\bv),1) \in \MM_{d+1} \subset \EE^{d+1,2}$ and let $\gLC_p$ denote the null quadric in $\EE^{d+1,2}$ centred at $p$:
+Choose a point $p = (\bv,-\tfrac12 \bar\eta(\bv,\bv),1) \in \MM \subset \EE^{d+1,2}$ and let $\gLC_p$ denote the null quadric in $\EE^{d+1,2}$ centred at $p$:

-Notice that $\gLC_p$ intersects $\MM_{d+1}$ precisely at the lightcone based at $p$.
+Notice that $\gLC_p$ intersects $\MM$ precisely at the lightcone based at $p$.
 Indeed, if $x^-=1$, then $\bar\eta(\x-\bv,\x-\bv) = 0$, so that $\x$ lives in the lightcone of $\RR^{d,1}$ based at $\bv$.
-The value of $x^+$ is undetermined and we can always choose it to be $-\tfrac12 \bar\eta(\x,\x)$ so that $(\x,x^+,1) \in \MM_{d+1}$.
-Hence we conclude that $\gLC_p \cap \MM_{d+1}$ is the Minkowski lightcone based at the point $p$.
+The value of $x^+$ is undetermined and we can always choose it to be $-\tfrac12 \bar\eta(\x,\x)$ so that $(\x,x^+,1) \in \MM$.
+Hence we conclude that $\gLC_p \cap \MM$ is the Minkowski lightcone based at the point $p$.
 We call $\gLC_p$ the ``generalised lightcone'' based at $p$.

 The ``light rays'' of $\gLC_p$ intersect the asymptotic geometries $\zTi$, $\zSpi$ and $\zNi$, which are also embedded in $\EE^{d+1,2}$.
 These intersections are easy to determine and we find the following: